Macarena Rau - President

 In 2008 Macarena founded PBK Consulting; a company that assists governments, companies and NGO’s applying CPTED strategies in countries like Mexico, Honduras, Chile, Brazil among other.
 In this role she has particularly promoted the 2nd Generation CPTED.

 She is current President of the International CPTED Association.

 Tinus Kruger - Vice President

 Tinus is the Research Group Leader of the Sustainable Human Settlements and Informatics Group at the Council for Scientific and Industrial Research (CSIR) in Pretoria, South Africa.
 He is also a Visiting Professor affiliated with the Urban Futures Centre, Faculty of Engineering and the Built Environment at the Durban University of Technology in Durban, South Africa.

 Tinus is a registered architect specialising in Crime Prevention through Environmental Design (CPTED).
 He focuses in particular on crime prevention within the context of developing countries, and has been involved in various studies regarding the relationship between crime and the planning, design and management of the physical environment since 1998.
 He has participated in a range of projects, including community-based crime analysis initiatives, training workshops and developing CPTED and general crime prevention guidelines and strategies at national, provincial, municipal and community level.
 He is a Vice President and Director on the Board of the International CPTED Association, a member of the Springer Crime Science open access journal Editorial Board.

 Tony Lake - Treasurer

 Mateja Mihinjac - Secretary

-Mateja Mihinjac is a criminologist and researcher from Slovenia currently completing doctoral researcher at Griffith University, Australia.
+Mateja Mihinjac is a criminologist and researcher from Slovenia currently completing doctoral research at Griffith University, Australia.
 Her thesis looks into the implementation of crime prevention through environmental design (CPTED).
 Mateja is certified in SafeGrowth® program and has co-taught SafeGrowth® workshops in Australia, New Zealand and across the United States.
+She has also been providing research and consulting services in criminology with a focus on crime prevention.

 Dr. Randy Atlas, AIA, CPP - Regional Director (USA)